guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 scope matches the snippet's scope selector, Sublime Text fires the snippet off.
 Otherwise, nothing happens.

-.. sidebar:: What's the Difference?
+.. sidebar:: Scopes vs. Scope Selectors

   There's a slight difference between *scopes* and *scope selectors*: scopes are the names defined in a syntax definition, whilst scope selectors are used in